-As shown in Figure 29, the modulation-delay method for measuring group delay is accomplished by modulating an RF carrier.
-AM, FM or pulse modulation can be used.
-The carrier is swept through the frequency-translating device, the IF output is demodulated, and finally the phase of the demodulated signal is compared with the original baseband modulation tone (which can be derived by demodulating the carrier at the input to the DUT).
-If square wave modulation is used, zero-crossings can provide the delay detection mechanism; if sine wave modulation is used, the phases of the sine waves must be compared.
-One main drawback for the AM-delay technique is that it relies on the device not having amplitude limiting, which would strip off the amplitude modulation.
+As shown in Figure 29, the modulation-delay method for measuring group delay is accomplished by amplitude modulating or frequency modulating an RF carrier with a low-frequency sinusoid.
+Then the carrier is swept through the frequency-translating device, the IF output is demodulated, and finally, the phase of the demodulated signal is compared with the original baseband modulation tone (which can be derived by demodulating the carrier at the input to the DUT).
+As the carrier is swept through the DUT, the phase of the modulation varies proportionately to the phase response of the device itself.
+Group delay is calculated as follows: